EliteLoser/Finance/text/TheBubbleThatDoesNotBurst.md

 If we look to history, Japan still has not recovered from the 1990 levels on the stock markets, and it is entirely possible that this can happen again, elsewhere - but will the governments allow it?
 Furthermore, will it even be their choice?
 Will they "run out of tools"?
-How much debt can a state, particularly the US, have before - you know - it has any consequences...?
+How much debt can a country, particularly the US, have before - you know - it has any consequences...?
 I find the world an odd place at the moment within this sector, as I know some others also do.
 Is a P/E of 500 or for that matter 8000, as I think the extreme example of the Tesla stock must be close to, just to be expected and a green signal for investors to invest within this new reality?
 The correlation between asset values and income generated in companies vs